-To begin with, we will be developing our inference skills and understanding of themes through digital literacy.
-We will be watching and analysing the music video Free by Rudimental ft.
-Emeli Sande.
-Later in the term we will be reading and enjoying our class text Far Flung Adventures - Fergus Crane.
+This term, we will be reading the first few chapters of Beowulf by Michael Morpurgo and comparing this to the book Viking Boy written by Tony Bradman.
 We will be using our VIPERS skills to help us understand the text focusing on the feelings and thoughts of characters based on their actions.
 This will develop our ability to justify our ideas by giving reasons and using the text to support them.
 The document above gives lots of different questions you can ask your children at home when they read with you, this is very important for developing their comprehension skills as well as their word reading skills.

 It is really important for children to regularly return their home reading book to school so that they can enjoy some of our new school reading books and wide a wide genres of texts.